GeoRetina/geo_agentic_starter_kit/README.md

 A modern, flexible foundation for building AI-powered agentic geospatial web applications.
 This starter kit brings together cutting-edge technologies to enable intelligent spatial data processing, visualization, and analysis while following best practices for maintainable code architecture.

+> **ℹ️ Note:** This repository is continuously updated as new tutorials are added to the YouTube channel.
+Check back regularly for new features and improvements.
+The implementation is not complete yet.

 ## Features

 - 🗺️ **Interactive Maps**: Built with MapLibre GL for performance and flexibility